GRAFT: Geometric Refinement and Fitting Transformer for Human Scene Reconstruction: Supplementary Material

 {S\arabic{section}} {S\arabic{figure}} {S\arabic{table}} {S\arabic{equation}} {S\arabic{algorithm}} \makeatletter \@ifundefined{theHsection}{}{ {supp.\arabic{section}}} \@ifundefined{theHfigure}{}{ {supp.fig.\arabic{figure}}} \@ifundefined{theHtable}{}{ {supp.tab.\arabic{table}}} \@ifundefined{theHequation}{}{ {supp.eq.\arabic{equation}}} \@ifundefined{theHalgorithm}{}{ {supp.alg.\arabic{algorithm}}} \@ifundefined{theHALG@line}{}{ {supp.algline.\thealgorithm.\arabic{ALG@line}}} \makeatother \supplementarytitle

 We encourage readers to visit the supplementary webpage shown in Fig.~\ref{fig:suppl_website}, which presents the supplementary video with reconstruction renderings, a demonstration of our pose prior, and interactive 3D results and comparisons.
 This supplementary material provides additional details complementing the main paper.
 Sec.~\ref{sec:definition} gives the etymology of the GRAFT acronym.
 Sec.~\ref{sec:qual} provides additional qualitative comparisons.
+Sec.~\ref{sec:robustness} analyzes robustness to noisy initialization.
 Sec.~\ref{sec:user_study_details} describes the user study setup and interface.
 Sec.~\ref{sec:algorithm} presents the full inference and training algorithms.
 Sec.~\ref{sec:scale} derives the fast differentiable scale update used during rollout training.
 Sec.~\ref{sec:metrics} defines the V2S and D2S interaction metrics.
 Sec.~\ref{sec:impl} details hyperparameters, loss weights, and the model architecture.
+Sec.~\ref{sec:broader_context} situates GRAFT within adjacent 3D human and scene reconstruction settings.